Is acupuncture or Chinese herbs better?

 Any internal issues are often best treated with Chinese herbs.
 Internal issues are any problems that involve the organs.
 Herbs have an advantage in that the patient can treat themselves every day by taking their herbs, whereas acupuncture is generally only once or twice a week.

-Sometimes people who really don’t like needles are treated only with acupuncture.
+Sometimes people who really don’t like needles are treated only with herbs or Bowen Therapy.
 Chinese herbs can be used to reduce pain, but the mechanism is different to acupuncture Melbourne.
-Chinese herbs work by increasing blood flow and also reducing inflammation and directly reducing pain.
+Chinese herbs work by increasing blood flow and also reducing inflammation and reducing pain.

 The Best Treatment is Often Both Acupuncture and Chinese Herbs

 Often by receiving acupuncture treatment and taking Chinese herbs at the same time, patients get better faster.
-This is because there is an additive effect in that acupuncture builds on the Chinese herbs and also vice versa.
+This is because there is an additive effect in that acupuncture builds on the Chinese herbs.